Zendaya got real about auditioning for roles intended for "white girls," and we hope Hollywood is listening

 On August 6th, Marie Claire published an interview with its September issue cover star, Zendaya, written by Janet Mock.
 The profile story touches on how the actor has used her platform and privilege as a light-skinned black woman to advocate for more inclusivity in media, and to celebrate different kinds of blackness and black women.
 Zendaya’s heartfelt speech at this year’s BeautyCon in New York City also touched upon colorism, with the actress stating, “I am Hollywood’s, I guess you could say, acceptable version of a black girl, and that needs to change.”
-While many consider Zendaya a fashion muse, her choice to frequently speak up about her experiences with race, representation, and social responsibility underlines the fact that she has much more to offer than her sartorial choices.
+While many consider Zendaya a fashion muse, her choice to frequently speak up about her experiences with race, representation, and social responsibility underlines the fact that she is so much more than her sartorial choices.

 While the actor does fit the mold for a version of blackness that is “palatable,” in the media, she still deals with being passed over for roles that aren’t written for black women—and she has found her own way to deal with it.